Review: InfiRay Thermal P2 Pro USB-C Camera for Android

 Case open - all the bits layed out

 This T47 drone was provided to me by RC Moment to review.
 A tiny, hand held drone, with blinkenlights, and SELFIE MODE!
 The 720p camera can record video as it flies, or turn around and snap a photo of you.
 It also has a range of SnapChat-style filters.
-Not bad for something costing £40 The […]
+Not bad for something costing £40.
+The motors and propellers fold away into the body of the drone - making it less prone to damage in …

 Continue reading →